antonisprovidakis/pancretan-forum/README.md

-# Pancretan Forum

 ## About

-Semester project for the course "Computer Supported Collaboration" in the context of my Master's Degree.
+Pancretan Forum is the final project for the course "Computer Supported Collaboration" in the context of my Master's Degree.

+An e-Collaboration prototype system has been developed driven by theories of CSCW and Virtual Work.

+For more info see [documentation](./documentation) folder.

+## Stack

+- TypeScript
+- Angular2
+- Angular Material
+- Firebase Realtime Database
+- Firebase Functions

 ## UI Screenshots